thacherT1D/scoobydoo/README.md

 To run on android, first android studio must be configured and a virtual device added -- with the virtual device open, return to your terminal and enter:
 - `ionic cordova build android` then `ionic cordova emulate android`

+To open an iOS emulator on an iPhone 8 (and using livereload):
+`ionic cordova emulate ios --target="iPhone-8" --livereload`